| The beginnings of Leonessa

 was first given the name Gonessa, probably an ancestor of the Angioini

 family, the corrected to Connexa until the affirmation of the name Leonessa.
+Included as an integral part

 of the security belt created by Carlo and Roberto D'Angiņ, the university